Park Hill Elementary FAQS

 Meal Benefits applications are very important so that students can qualify to receive subsidized meals.
 If you may qualify for free or reduced lunch, please visit https://www.myschoolapps.com for an application or more information.
 If you have questions, please email foodservices@dpsk12.org.

-The cafeteria opens each morning during school days at 7:55 a.m. for students desiring a breakfast.
+The cafeteria opens each morning during school days at 7:45 a.m. for students desiring breakfast.

 School supply lists